Orbit insertion

-Orbit insertion is the spaceflight operation of adjusting a spacecraft’s momentum, in particular to allow for entry into a stable orbit around a planet, moon, or other celestial body.
-This maneuver involves either deceleration from a speed in excess of the respective body’s escape velocity, or acceleration to it from a lower speed.
+In spaceflight an orbit insertion is an orbital maneuver which adjusts a spacecraft’s trajectory, allowing entry into an orbit around a planet, moon, or other celestial body, becoming an artificial satellite.
+An orbiter is a spacecraft designed for orbital insertion.
+An orbit insertion maneuver involves either deceleration from a speed in excess of the respective body's escape velocity, or acceleration to it from a lower speed.

-The result may also be a transfer orbit.
-There is e.g., the term descent orbit insertion.
-Often this is called orbit injection.
+When the result is a transfer orbit, e.g. a descent orbit insertion, the maneuver is an orbit injection.